coq/platform/doc/README_2021.09.0_8.13~2021.02.md

 interactive prover together with a selection of Coq libraries and plugins.

 The Coq Platform supports to install several versions of Coq (also in parallel).
-This ReadMe file is for **Coq Platform 2021.09.0 with Coq 8.12.2**.
+This README file is for **Coq Platform 2021.09.0 with Coq 8.13.2**.
-The ReadMe files for other versions are linked in the main [ReadMe](../ReadMe.md).
+The README files for other versions are linked in the main [README](../README.md).

-This version of Coq Platform 2021.09.0 includes Coq 8.12.2 from 12/2020.
-The package pick is the original package pick of Coq Platform for Coq 8.12.2.
+This version of Coq Platform 2021.09.0 includes Coq 8.13.2 from 04/2021 with the original package pick from 04/2021.
+An updated and extended package pick for Coq 8.13.2 is available andit is recommended to use this updated package pick.The original package pick is provided for compatibility.

 The Coq Platform supports four levels of installation extent:
 **base**, **IDE**, **full** and **extended** and a few **optional** packages.